We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Competition

-• Vitamix V1200 Super Pack: We loved this blender, but it's no longer available.
+• Vitamix V1200 Super Pack: This blender was once on our winners’ list, but it's no longer available.

-• Hurom Hexa Power High Speed Blender: This blender features six blades, although whether that’s really an upgrade remains questionable.
+• Hurom Hexa Power High-Speed Blender: This blender features six blades, but as mentioned above, that’s not an upgrade.
 The Hurom produced a chunky, unappealing frozen margarita—despite having an “ice crush” preset.
 The machine runs very hot.
-The soup was 154 degrees, and, like the Waring blender, the Hurom got uncomfortably hot to the touch after making almond milk.
+Like the Waring blender, the Hurom got uncomfortably warm to the touch after making almond milk.

 • Wolf Gourmet High-Performance Blender: This blender has that iconic “Wolf look,” with a red knob that matches its popular range.
 It also has a high price tag befitting the brand's lineup.
-We appreciated the rounded corners of the jar and the funneled pour spout.
-The lid was secure, and never leaked once during testing.
-Unfortunately, it didn’t perform with the power we expected from a Wolf appliance.
-The almond milk produced a lot of unprocessed skins, the soup left behind a cup of pulp, and even the lowest speed was too fast to make a proper mayonnaise.
+Unfortunately, it didn’t perform with the power I expected from a Wolf appliance.
+The almond milk produced a lot of unprocessed skins, and even the lowest speed was too fast to make a proper mayonnaise.

-• Oster Versa Professional Power Blender: This blender looks and performs like it belongs in a restaurant kitchen, with a powerful motor and burly profile.
+• Oster Versa Professional Power Blender: With its powerful motor and burly profile, this blender looks like it belongs in a restaurant kitchen.
 The 64-ounce capacity jar is sturdy, with a hefty handle and thick pour spout.
-We liked the large amount of speeds in manual mode.
-But it failed to emulsify mayonnaise and turned out tepid soup.
+I liked the large number of speeds in manual mode.
+But it failed to emulsify the mayonnaise.
 The serrated blades will, as with all blades of that style, get dull with use.

 FAQs

 Although not common, some full-sized blenders are sold under the moniker “smoothie blender;” these are designed to pulverize frozen fruit and leafy greens, and don’t have other features that make blenders versatile.
 More common are blenders with a setting or two specifically for smoothies.
+The Breville Super Q and Fresh & Furious both have smoothie presets.
 To throw another term into the mix, personal blenders are sometimes called smoothie blenders or smoothie makers; these are designed for single-serve smoothies you can take on the go.
 They’re typically less powerful, with streamlined interfaces.
 Our favorite personal blender is the Zwilling Enfingy.

 What brand of blender is good?

 Vitamix has great name recognition and a solid brand reputation—and for good reason.
-Our favorite blender is the Vitamix 5200, and after testing just about every model they make, we’re impressed with their quality and power.
-We also really like certain models from Blendtec and Breville, two of which were included on this list.
+Our favorite blender is the Vitamix 5200, and after testing just about every model the brand makes, we’re impressed with their quality and power.
+We also really like certain models from Breville, two of which were included on this list.

 Why We’re the Experts